dylanlavon/RoverPylotJSC/RoverPylotAtJSC/README.md

 ### Requisite Plug-Ins
 RoverPylot requires pygame, numpy, and opencv-python.
-I would recommend following this tutorial here for installing Python2.7 and pip: https://www.youtube.com/watch?v=lpKJHUPTjmk
+I would recommend following this tutorial here for installing Python2.7 and pip: https://www.youtube.com/watch?v=lpKJHUPTjmk Additionally, to install opencv, you will need to run the following command: python -m pip install opencv-python==4.2.0.32

 Then install pip in the folder in the Python 2.7 path: `Python27\Scripts\`.